MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 # Resilience

 Developers are encouraged to crash the game if it's detected that a mod does something strange.
-Since every mod is inside of its own DLL, debuggers like GDB will automatically be able to step into them, making it possible for modders to figure out which line of their code needs to be fixed.
+Since every mod is a set of DLL files, debuggers like GDB will automatically be able to step into them, making it possible for modders to figure out which line of their code needs to be fixed.

 The reason outright crashing is recommended, or at least something that forces the mod to be fixed right away, is to minimize the chance that the mod will still have not been fixed in say a week's time, when another person tries to play it.